gxrsprite/EflayGameSaveManager/README.md

-# Eflay Game Save Manager
+﻿# Eflay Game Save Manager

 Game save manager for keeping local game save paths and cloud backups in one shared configuration.

 The repository currently contains multiple front ends and helper projects.
-The active direction is the lightweight Lazarus UI for Winlator, with cloud work delegated to the existing .NET Core implementation.
+The active direction is the lightweight Lazarus UI for Winlator.

 ## Projects